Dr. Florian Jonas

 [Slides]

-21. Measurement of ω and η mesons via their three pion decay with ALICE in pp collisions at $\sqrts [poster]
+21. Measurement of $\omega$ and $\eta$ mesons via their three pion decay with ALICE in pp collisions at $\sqrts [poster]

 DPG Spring Meeting